 diameter.
 There is no indication that the tubes had been produced by

 branching inside the clot.
-In this Fig.4, the central clot of the "knot" is
+In this Fig.4, the central clot of the

 of about the same size.
 Although its surface is less well defined, it

 can be assumed that here, too, the tubes emerge from the surface.
 Also